 - Expiration of Good Samaritan Occupancy Status

-If your building is subject to San Francisco or other local rent and eviction control laws, contact Zacks, Freedman & Patterson, PC to discuss how we may assist you in advancing your landlord and business goals as well as representing and protecting your property rights and interests in litigation and settlement.
+If your building is subject to San Francisco or other local rent and eviction control laws, contact Zacks Freedman & Patterson, PC to discuss how we may assist you in advancing your landlord and business goals as well as representing and protecting your property rights and interests in litigation and settlement.
 You can also call our firm now at 415-956-8100.